OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

 We now have a noise prediction for each of the individual source elements in `ses` at the acoustic observer obs—specifically, `apth[i, j, k]` represents the acoustic pressure for the `i` time step, `j` radial location, and `k` blade.
 What we ultimately want is the total noise prediction at `obs`—we want to add all the acoustic pressures for each time level in `apth` together.
-But we can't add them directly, yet, since the observer times, the time at which each source's noise reaches the observer, are not all the same.
+But we can't add them directly, yet, since the observer times—the time at which each source's noise reaches the observer—are not all the same.
-What we need to do is first interpolate the acoustic pressure time history of each source onto a common observer time grid, and then add them up.
+What we need to do is first interpolate the acoustic pressure time history of each source onto a common series of observer time levels, and then add them up.
 We'll do this using the [`combine`](@ref) function.
-First, we need to decide on the length of the observer time grid and how many points it will contain.
+First, we need to decide on the length of the observer time series and how many points it will contain.
 If the motion and loading of the blades was steady, then one blade pass would be sufficient, but for this example that is not the case, so we'll use a longer observer time:

 ```@example first_example